• Skip to primary navigation

 virgin coconut oil

-Virgin coconut oil provides a much needed soothing effect to inflamed skin.
+Virgin coconut oil provides a much-needed soothing effect to inflamed skin.
 It can be applied directly to the affected area.
-One of the effects of coconut oil that is usually understated is that it soothes the itchiness of the skin.
+One of the effects of coconut oil which is usually understated, is that it soothes the itchiness of the skin.
 It also adds a temporary coating layer over the skin.
 This traps microbes.

 Milk of Magnesia

-With milk, you always know that if you want to create a neutral environment, this is your go-to.
+With milk, you always know that this is your go-to if you want to create a neutral environment.
 Milk of magnesia also provides a soothing alkaline effect around areas affected by Granuloma Annulare.
 It eases inflammation and allows the skin to heal.

 Green Tea